shenghh2015/shenghh2015.github.io/_pages/about.md

 where I am co-advised by Dr. [Mark Anastasio](https://bioengineering.illinois.edu/people/maa) from Computational Imaging Science Laboratory from and Dr. [Hua Li](https://bioengineering.illinois.edu/people/huali19) from Medical Imaging and Bioinformatics Lab.

-Before joining WashU, I obtained my master's degree in Electronics and Communications Engineering in April 2015 at [Beijing University of Posts and Telecommunications](https://english.bupt.edu.cn), where I was advised by Prof. [Xiangming Wen](http://www.opensource5g.org/people-2/xiangmingwen).
-I received my bachelor's degree in Electronic Science and Technology at [Wuhan University of Technology](http://english.whut.edu.cn) in June 2012.
+Before joining WashU, I obtained my master's degree in Electronics and Communications Engineering at [Beijing University of Posts and Telecommunications](https://english.bupt.edu.cn), where I was advised by Prof. [Xiangming Wen](http://www.opensource5g.org/people-2/xiangmingwen), in April 2015.
+Before that, I received my bachelor's degree in Electronic Science and Technology at [Wuhan University of Technology](http://english.whut.edu.cn) in June 2012.